beatrizpenalva/ada-social-network/README.md

 ## 🎯 Challenge

 The challenge in this project was to develop a Social Network that allows any user to create an access account, log in with it, create, edit, delete and give likes to publications.
 The interface has to be created using the Mobile Frist concept and the app must be developed as a Single-page Application (SPA), using only Vanilla JavaScript, HTML, CSS and Firebase.
+To know more about the challenge click [here](https://github.com/Laboratoria/SAP005-social-network).

 <p align="center">
   <img src="https://i.giphy.com/media/l2SpRK14D6cvy6Uxi/giphy.webp" alt="Woman asking Who here is on social?"></img>